apercova/atom-path-intellisense/README.md

 Development of `atom-path-intellisense` plug-in has been stop as [github has now ended Atom IDE development](https://github.blog/2022-06-08-sunsetting-atom/).
 This repo will continue to be available though no further support will be done.
-I want to say thanks to all of you whou give this a try and a special shoutout to contributors.
+I want to say thanks to all of you who gave this a try and a special shout out to contributors.

 -----